 Students who have withdrawn from Stanbridge University may apply for readmission.
 The Director of Student Services, Dean of Students, and Program Administration will evaluate each student's case to make a decision regarding readmission, and they will set forth guidelines (if necessary) for said student's readmission.
-Readmission after withdrawal will require payment of a non-refundable Student Tuition Recovery Fund (STRF) assessment even if a STRF assessment was paid for a previous enrollment.
+The assessment to be collected from a re-enrolling student shall be limited to any amount that is due after crediting any prior assessment amount paid by the student.
+The enrollment agreement shall clearly identify any prior STRF assessment paid by the student.
 If a tuition change occurred after the original enrollment and before the readmission enrollment, the new tuition amount will be used to calculate the amount due for readmission enrollment.
 Readmission is dependent on sufficient space in the cohort the student desires to join.